 The Drexel University Physician Assistant Program: Admission Requirements

 The Drexel University Physician Assistant Program utilizes the Central Application Service for Physician Assistants (CASPA).
 All applicants must complete the CASPA application process no later than October 1st of the year prior to expected date of matriculation This includes e-submission of the application, the receipt by CASPA of all transcripts, reference forms, and other supporting documentation such as foreign transcript evaluations and TOEFL scores (if applicable) and verification of the application by CASPA.
 Applicants may not apply directly to the Drexel University Physician Assistant Program.
 Applications made directly to the Office of Enrollment Management (Admissions) of Drexel University will not be processed.

-- A minimum grade point average of 3.0 on a 4.0 grading scale from all colleges and universities attended is required for the following three (3) categories: non-science courses, natural science courses, and combined overall courses.
-Applications will not be reviewed unless the applicant has attained these minimum requirements at time of application.
+- A minimum grade point average of 3.0 on a 4.0 grading scale from all colleges and universities attended is required for the following three (3) categories: non-science courses, science courses, and combined overall courses.
+Applications will not be reviewed unless the applicant has attained these minimum requirements at time of application as calculated by CASPA.

 - Meet the technical standards for admission, progression, and graduation from the Physician Assistant Program.
 Each applicant is expected to review completely the “Technical Standards for PA Program” PDF at the end of this page.
 Individuals unable to meet these technical standards, with or without reasonable accommodation, are counseled to pursue alternate careers.

 - Official transcripts from all colleges and universities attended sent directly to CASPA.

-- Non-United States-based educational institutional transcripts must be evaluated by an approved agency (see the listing of acceptable agencies on the CASPA website at https://portal.caspaonline.org/faq/foreign_transcripts.htm).
+- Non-United States-based educational institutional transcripts must be evaluated by an approved agency (see the listing of acceptable agencies on the CASPA website).
 Evaluation fees are the responsibility of the applicant.
 Evaluations must be sent directly to CASPA.

-- Three completed reference forms with accompanying letters of recommendation attached submitted as part of the official CASPA application.
+- Three letters of recommendation submitted as part of the official CASPA application.
 Preferred references are from individuals who have been in a supervisory capacity over the applicant or academic instructors who have personal knowledge of the applicant.
 Submissions of references from friends, relatives, personal physicians, or instructors who do not possess a personal, supervisory knowledge of the applicants are discouraged.

 - A personal statement recorded as part of the CASPA application.